feer-rodriguess90/Data_Generator/README.md

 ![Menu_image](https://github.com/feer-rodriguess90/Data_Generator/blob/main/images/menu_datagenerator.png)

-### You can type your choices to generate the random data, and choose y/n to save or not in a file, also type 'stop' to exit the program
+### You can type the number of your choices, choose y/n to save or not save the choices in a file, or type 'stop' to exit the program.

 ![Features](https://github.com/feer-rodriguess90/Data_Generator/blob/main/images/features.png)

 ## Example

-$ python generate_data.py
+$ python generate_data.py <br />
-Enter your choices (comma-separated, 'STOP' to exit): 1,2,3 Do you want to save this information to a file? (y/n): y Successfully saved in the file 'datas.txt'
+Enter your choices (comma-separated, 'STOP' to exit): 1,2,3 <br />
+Do you want to save this information to a file? (y/n): y <br />
+Successfully saved in the file 'datas.txt' <br />
 ['Kath Leah', 'joshua.leah@email.com', '(51) 99696-9898']

 ## File Structure